 The Blue House at 2316 NE 85th Street in Wedgwood is vacant and its future is uncertain.
 Today in Wedgwood there are many sites where old houses are being torn down and new ones built in their place.

 At some sites which are zoned multiple-residency or commercial, single-family homes are being replaced by townhouses or apartments, and perhaps the Blue House will fall to that fate.

 Authors note: Text and photos on this blog page are protected under a Creative Commons Copyright.
 Please do not copy text or photos without permission.

-Just around the corner from Wedgwood Rock, a two-bedroom, one-bathroom house at 7022 29th Ave NE, built in 1950, was demolished in April 2015 and a three-story structure is being built in its place.
+Just around the corner from Wedgwood Rock, a two-bedroom, one-bathroom house at 7022 29th Ave NE, built in 1950, was demolished in April 2015 and a three-story structure was built in its place.

-Whether a house is sixty-five years old like the original house in that Wedgwood Rock plat, or one-hundred years old like the Blue House at 2316 NE 85th Street, the pressure of development has caused a new-construction boom in Wedgwood.
+Whether a house is sixty-five years old like the original house in the Wedgwood Rock plat which has been torn down and replaced by a bigger house, or one-hundred years old like the Blue House at 2316 NE 85th Street, the pressure of development has caused a new-construction boom in Wedgwood.

 Some houses on residential streets, like the one at Wedgwood Rock, are being replaced by much larger single-family homes.
 In some instances such as that of the Big Green House, the site is now in a commercial or multiple-use zone and the former single-family home can be replaced by a townhouse structure or apartments.